 He was pretty handsome.
 A super symmetrical face and one-hundred-percent of his teeth and strong-looking muscles.

 When the guy sucker-punched me in the gut and body slammed me hard on my own floor, I would have fought back but I had recently pulled a hammy.

 Anyways, this bouncer guy had a truck that was pretty cool I guess, if you think new luxury SUVs with fully-loaded interiors are cool.
-And would you believe that pretty much everything in a studio apartment can fit into an SUV?
+And would you believe that pretty much everything in a studio apartment can fit into a truck like that?
 Believe me, it can.